 Educating the International Community

 GHRC provides analysis of both ongoing threats to human rights in Guatemala, as well as the structural causes of human rights violations and works to raise awareness in the international arena.
 We provide timely human rights updates and analysis to our grassroots base, partner organizations, US government offices, and the public.
+In recent years, this analysis has expanded to include the identification of trends in Central America, including Honduras.

 Speaking tours.
 In order to bring Guatemalan voices to the largest number of people possible, GHRC invites notable Guatemalan activists to speak at venues across the US.
 Our speaking tours happen in the fall and spring, and have visited universities and community centers on the east coast, midwest, south, and west coast.
 Learn more.